kciredor/google-cloud-ghacks/hacks/ai-infra/solutions.md

 ## Introduction

-Welcome to the coach's guide for the AI Infrastructure on Google gHack.
-Here you will find links to specific guidance for coaches for each of the challenges.
+Welcome to the coaches guide for the AI Infrastructure on Google gHack.

-Remember that this hack includes a optional [lecture presentation](resources/lecture.pdf) that features short presentations to introduce key topics associated with each challenge.
-It is recommended that the host present each short presentation before attendees kick off that challenge.

 > **Note** If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!

-## Coach's Guides
+## Coaches Guides

+TODO

-- Challenge 1: TODO
+- Challenge 1: xxxxxxxxxxxxxxx
-  - Create an environment.
+  - xxxxxxxxxxxxxxxxxxxxxxxx

 ## Coach Prerequisites